ZachSaucier/sveltekit-blog/src/lib/posts/2025/creators-and-curators-dilemma.md

 I think a platform like this could solve the creator's niche dilemma and the curator's dilemma at the same time.

 In theory, one could use the Bluesky / AT protocol for this, but instead of emphasizing users and subscribing to all of their posts, you would primarily subscribe to custom feeds.
-You'd also have to make creating feeds significantly easier and let people put their posts in a particular feed exclusively through a user action instead of something based on the content itself.
+You'd also have to make creating feeds significantly easier and let people put their posts in a particular feed that they own exclusively through a user action instead of some analysis of the content itself.
 Perhaps as an MVP you could just use hashtags or something similar, but then you'll have naming conflicts and "extra" content in the posts themselves — I don't know of a way to do this with the current AT protocol.

-TODO -- so it most likely needs to be build from scratch or not on the AT protocol?
-Finish this thought
+So if I were doing this, I might at least consider using a custom protocol that is made for this use case and then weigh the tradeoffs of using that custom approach vs an already used protocol.

 I might try to play around with this idea and see where it gets me.
 Or I might have better things to do.
 We'll see!
 If you create something like the platform that I describe here, I'd love to see it!